genesiscommunitysuccess/docs/docs/03_server/10_integration/06_notify/05_genesis-screen.md

 -------------------------------------------------------------------------------------------
 ```

-This example results in a toast popup message, such as:
+This example results in a toast pop-up message, such as:

 ![](/img/notify-genesis-screen-example.png)